OSGConnect/connectbook/start/account/generate-add-sshkey.md

 Once your key is uploaded and it's been a few hours, you should be able to log in to OSG Connect.

-If you have a Mac, Linux, or newer versions of Windows (Windows 10 or later), you can log in using the `ssh` command on the command line.
+If you have a Mac, Linux, or newer versions of Windows, you can log in using the `ssh` command on the command line.
 To do this, open a terminal and type in: